 NC Zoo Garners North Carolina's Top Award

 On November 29, Gov. Bev Perdue Honored the North Carolina Zoo with 2011 Governor’s Award for Excellence, the state's highest honor.
 This award recognizes dedicated service and was extended to acknowledge the Zoo's innovative and persistent stewardship of the natural environment.
-Since 1989, the North Carolina Zoo has relentlessly work to conserve its natural resources and reduce its impact on nature.
+Since 1989, the North Carolina Zoo has relentlessly worked to conserve its natural resources and reduce its impact on nature.

 The Zoo began these efforts by creating a recycling drop-off in the park and, later, establishing a nearly two-acre compost site for horticultural and some animal waste.
 By reducing the Zoo's waste stream and producing high-quality fertilizer for the site's magnificent gardens, the composite site has generated a cost savings of more than $160,000 each year.